-In the concept phase, the supplier is obligated to check the requirements from HARMAN with respect to product requirements, time schedule, capacity and quality targets (PPM) for feasibility.
+In the concept phase, the supplier is obligated to check the requirements from HARMAN (inclusive applicable GCSR - generic customer specific requirements) with respect to product and process requirements, time schedule, capacity and quality targets (PPM) for feasibility.

 The supplier shall complete a feasibility study and provide the results to HARMAN Procurement using the HARMAN Form F1834959 if requested.